leschultz/data_extraction_LAMMPS/README.md

 Note: Python 3 and LAMMPS are required.
 User must be in the directories noted below for functionality or add the folder to environment variables.

-If initially cloned from a repository, run the setup.sh to create needed folders.

 ----------------------------

 1. Located in bash folder.
 To generate input files, the following could be used (if invoked multiple times the same number of runs should be used):